-These easy-to-eat foods are packed with multiple nutrients to help you
+These easy-to-eat foods are packed with multiple nutrients to help you stay healthy.

 By Kathleen M. Zelman, MPH, RD, LD